rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

 }
 ```

-* We use the shared docker compose to start three containers.
+* We use the shared docker compose to start the required three containers.
 * We use `WebTestClient` again to test the endpoint.
-* As the greeting is random, now we have to match.
+* We use pattern matching to check the greeting, as it is random.
-* As now we are using vault the secret is `watermelon`.
+* As vault is now enabled, the secret should be `watermelon`.

 ## Test